 Now, with our new “Exchange Zones,” various transactions can occur in a much safer environment that has 24 hour surveillance recordings.
 Also, should a citizen experience any problems during the transaction, they are but a few feet away from the front door of the Sheriff’s Office Precinct.
 Equally important, the Sheriff’s Office can immediately ensure video evidence is secured for any investigations and/or criminal prosecution.

 For more information relating to the Sheriff’s Office Exchange Zones, or if you have been a victim of a crime related to a property exchange, please contact the Brevard County Sheriff’s Office Crime Prevention Unit at (321) 264-7755.
-Each Sheriff’s Office location is identified by a green Exchange Zone sign at:

-Files of Life
+File of Life